civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 author: Civil Service LGBT+ Network
 date: '2021-06-07'
 category: ["mentoring"]
-title: "About our mentoring programme"
+title: "Civil Service LGBT+ mentoring programme: about the programme"
 permalink: /publication/about-our-mentoring-programme
-excerpt: "This publication provides information about the Civil Service LGBT+ Network's mentoring programme, including how to become a mentor and a mentee."
+excerpt: "This publication provides general information about the Civil Service LGBT+ Network's mentoring programme, including eligibitly, how to become a mentor and a mentee, and what resources and support are available."
 image: "https://www.civilservice.lgbt/images/store/mentoring-scheme/twitter-timeline--mentoring-for-lgbt-civil-servants.png"
 ---